What You'll Learn

 The different tokens you can use

-Event451 is all about customization and personalization and this is especially true when sending messages to your attendees.
-We want you to be able to address each attendee by name and reference details from their profile and other data points found in your Element instance that help make your communication useful and unique — even when that communication is going out to many people at once!
+Campaigns451 is all about customization and personalization of emails and SMS messages with the student in mind.
+We want you to be able to address each student by name and reference details from their profile and other data points found in your Element instance that help make your communication useful and unique — even when that communication is going out to many people at once!
 Tokens are a great way to do this.

 Tokens are essentially a small bit of code that works like a placeholder.
-When you're writing a message, you see the token as something like [event:event_name] in your text.
+When you're writing a message, you see the token as something like [user:intended_major] in your text.
 When the person receiving the message sees the message, the token is replaced with real content.
 For example, if Student A is an intended major Biology and Student B has intended major Accounting, [user:intended_major] would be replaced with Biology in the message for Student A and Accounting in the message for Student B.

 How to Use Tokens

 Including a token in your email and SMS messages is simple.
 All you need to do is enter the token text enclosed in brackets [ ] in the content of your message.

 The subject line of an email

 The following images show where you can add a token to the Subject Line, Preview Text, and SMS text of your campaigns.